 What do you do?

-CUCC is a friendly club which caters for all abilities from beginners to national level road racers and time triallists.
+CUCC is a friendly club that caters to all abilities from beginners to national level road racers and time triallists.
 We organise weekend group rides, mid-week turbos, social events, track sessions and races.
-Finally there is an annual training camp in Spain just after Christmas.
+Finally, there is an annual training camp in Spain just after Christmas.

 I'm a fresher who wants to start/continue cycling – what should I do?

 Sign up to our mailing list, follow our Facebook page and join the WhatsApp groups (links at the bottom of mailing list emails).
 Look at our calendar to find out what we do.
-Then when you get to Cambridge visit us at the virtual fresher's fair.
-You can meet us at the fresher's TT on 10th October.
+Then when you get to Cambridge visit us at the freshers fair.
+You can meet us at the fresher's TT on the first weekend of Michaelmas Term (sign up to the mailing list for further details).
 After that, join us on our group rides every Saturday and Sunday at 9:00am at Brookside.
 If you have any questions contact the committee.

 I've just come to Cambridge and want to race.
 What do you offer?

 A lot.
-CUCC are a very strong road racing club and compete frequently in local, student and national events year-round.
+CUCC is a very strong road racing club and competes frequently in local, student and national events year-round.
 There's a wealth of information on this website about what we get up to, or you can get in touch with our racing captain on the Committee Page.
 The first thing to look out for is our fresher’s TT in Michaelmas, followed by our hill climb.
-There is often a few club members headed to London at the weekend for some crit racing and the race captain keeps us up to date with local road races and time trials.
+There are often a few club members headed to London at the weekend for some crit racing and the race captain keeps us up to date with local road races and time trials.

 OK, so when and where do you train?